AlexTtkn/Task-Manager/README.md

 Password: qwerty
 ```
 ![First](https://i.postimg.cc/qv6MTvTW/First.jpg)
-- You will find that the user can manage and use all available applications in the same way as users, tasks, task statuses and labels.
+- You will find the administration dashboard and can explore all available options such as users, tasks, task statuses and labels.